department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 - Whether or not you qualify for Medicaid, **and**
 - Other benefits you may be receiving (like pension benefits)

 We assign Veterans with service-connected disabilities the highest priority.
-We assign the lowest priority to Veterans who earn a higher income and who don’t have any service-connected disabilities qualifying them for disability compensation (monthly payments).
+We assign the lowest priority to Veterans who earn a higher income and who don’t have any service-connected disabilities qualifying them for disability compensation (monthly payments).<br/>
 [View the different priority groups](https://www.va.gov/HEALTHBENEFITS/resources/priority_groups.asp).

 </div>